 Combined Bachelor's/Master's Degree

 During the senior year, students approved for the combined bachelor's and master's degree program must apply for formal admission to the graduate program.
-Once the bachelor's degree is earned and the student is matriculated as a graduate student, the Registrar's Office will apply the graduate work to the graduate record.
-These courses will count toward both degrees.
-The GPAs will be kept separate: undergraduate courses calculate on the undergraduate record, while graduate courses calculate on the graduate record.
-Students who are ineligible or choose not to complete their master's degree at Towson will be allowed to use the completed graduate courses to count toward the bachelor's degree but the graduate courses will not be calculated into the grade point average.
+Once the bachelor's degree is earned and the student is matriculated as a graduate student, the Registrar's Office will apply the graduate courses to the graduate record.

 Dual Career Program